jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

 - [ ] ~ Extra rules for line drawing / access marks:
     - [ ] ~ Drawing more diagrams on paper I remember why I invented the rule 'access mark not needed when connection from diamond to square is implied' and the other rule too: 'call lines can be solid'.
 They might make the language less 'pure', but they do forgive a 'mistake' you might make forgetting the access mark and that the line might be dashed between a diamond and a square: you almost always mean that when you draw a diamond and a square.
 I may reintroduce those 'rules', but then also express the doubt about them honestly.
 "Not a hard rule", "might make the language less pure", "might be forgiven if you use it that way", "could be used as a dialect that way", "might keep it purer and use dashed lines and access marks".
+- [ ] ~ The part about how symbols can relate:
+    - [ ] ~Adding 'child' association
+        - [ ] ~ For instance if an object __O__'s class __C__ defines a member __A__, and member __A__ has a certain class, this may mean that member __A__ in object __O__ has that class too, even when no line indicates that.
+The class's definition might define the configuration of the members of the object, without repeating that information in the object.
+    - [ ] ~ Adding 'name' association:
+        - [ ] ~ If just text code might be inserted into the diagram, perhaps without specifying any shape or lines e.g. "A < B", the association might go by name.
+Perhaps similar like in text code.
+Perhaps with disambiguation rules like in text code (e.g. command overloads).
+    - [ ] ~ Adding 'shape' association:
+        - [ ] ~ Perhaps a bit questionable.
+Without specifying class or interface or anything, objects might 'accidentally' have similar shape.
+It might visually make objects look similar.
+This may be a certain unwritten relation betwee those two objects.
+        - [ ] ~ Perhaps an association like that might lead to something along the idea of "Automatic Object Formation" that seems to be hiding the "Broader View" section perhaps without much of a description.
+        - [ ] ~ Perhaps disambiguation of commands based on parameter types might be an example of this.

 ### 2020-06-11 Postponed Content Changes for Objects Chapter